Isauuc/automate-for-growth/02-content-automation-fundamentals/README.md

 ### Brand Authority Features (Visual Consistency)

 **What It Does:**
-Automatically adds your face, logo, or brand elements to every post.
-This builds recognition - people start to recognize your brand instantly.
+Upload 3 images of yourself, and every time the AI post generator creates posts with images, it will automatically place your images in each generated image.
+This builds recognition - people start to recognize your brand instantly because your personal images appear in every AI-generated post image.

 #### Setting Up Brand Authority (Detailed Walkthrough)